sodazone/ocelloids-services/packages/server/guides/TESTING-ZOMBIENET.md

 Please, replace `zombie-<RANDOM>` with the temporary directory created by Zombienet.

-Run the server using `yarn` and pipe the output to stdout and a file for searching in later:
+From `packages/server/`, run the node using `yarn` and pipe the output to stdout and a file for searching in later:

 ```shell
 yarn oc-node -c ./config/dev.toml | tee /tmp/xcm.log